Troubluson/Dungeon-Crawler-/Meeting-notes.md

 1. Jonas: Work on the monster types, add different AIs to the monsters and improve game bar UI.
 2. Henrik: Implement the rest of weapons we want to add.
 3. Oskar: Start working on the map structure, add rooms that you can walk between and change how the rooms generate.
-4. Mikael: Implement a check that checks if tile is walkable, cooldowns and dash function.
+4. Mikael: Implement a check that checks if tile is walkable before allowing characters to move.
+Implement cooldowns for shooting and a dash function.